Dissemination

 2.2 LEC/SM demand scenarios

-We use open source data, such as the Irish smart meter consumer behaviour trial, and data from the partners' institutions to estimate electricity demand patterns and create Reference Load Profiles for potential Local Energy Communities.
+We use open source data, such as the Irish smart meter consumer behaviour trial, and data from the partners' institutions to estimate electricity demand patterns.
+We also create Reference Load Profiles for potential Local Energy Communities on a University campus using empirical data from University College Dublin’s Building Energy Management System.

 4.1 Deterministic & decomposition techniques